Champions Spain out of World Cup, Dutch march on

 The Netherlands, hoping to finally shed their unwanted tag of being the best country never to win the World Cup, and Chile have now both secured berths in the last 16.

-Cameroon's torrid World Cup also ended on Wednesday when they were trounced 4-0 by Croatia in the Amazonian heat of Manaus.
-Having lost captain Samuel Eto'o to injury, a miserable campaign for the 'Indomitable Lions' was compounded by a needless sending off for Alex Song after he hit Mario Mandzukic.
+Later on Wednesday, Cameroon and Croatia were set to slug it out in the Amazonian heat of Manaus, with both teams looking for their first points after losing their Group A openers.

-Croatia, no doubt motivated by a sense of injustice over a penalty awarded to Brazil in their opening defeat by the hosts, were ruthless, Mandzukic helping himself to a double.
+A shadow of the side that lit up the 1990 finals, the "Indomitable Lions" are without injured captain and top scorer Samuel Eto'o.
+Croatia are motivated by a sense of injustice over a penalty Brazil won in their opening defeat by the hosts.

-Brazil and Mexico each have four points in Group A, and Croatia three, meaning a win for them against the Mexicans in Recife on Monday would take the European side into the last 16 for the first time since they reached the semi-finals in 1998.

-The tournament has been a spectacular affair so far, with daredevil teams bringing goals galore and pacy end-to-end football that has eclipsed the duller fare in South Africa.
+The finals have been a spectacular affair so far, with daredevil teams bringing goals galore and pacy end-to-end football that has eclipsed the duller fare in South Africa.

 The football action has also taken attention away from sporadic political protests against Brazil's government and worries about whether infrastructure would be ready.